cherrypy/cherrypy/sphinx/source/index.rst

 Disable logging
 ###############

-You may be interested in disable either log.
+You may be interested in disabling either logs.
 To do so, simply set a en empty string to the `log.access_file` or `log.error_file` parameters.